dsmarcot2018/Bendel-Bot/README.md

 ## Features that are less certain to be featured
 **Bendel-Buck Leaderboard**
 - Run a command to see the top Bendel-Buck earners on the server

+# New Dice Roll Feature

+- Added support for rolling dice via the Die class.
+This class expects an integer as a parameter: new_die = Die(20)